lpmi-13/mongo-dojo/README.md

 # Mongo dojo

 This is a basic setup to reproduce a simple mongo replicaset using VMs locally with virtualbox and vagrant.
-I chose virtualbox because I figured that would be better cross-platform than something like parallels.
+I chose virtualbox because I figured that would be better cross-platform than something like parallels, and also because one of the things we'd like to practice is killing and restarting the `mongod` process within the VM, which is less straightforward in containers.

 ## Setting up